jhyland87/jquery-tailf/README.md

 ```

 ### Advanced Example
-This example will tail the content of all `<pre>` elements found within the parent `<pre id="out">` element, then outputs the content to the console, with the line number as the prefix
+This example will tail the content of all `<pre>` elements found within the parent `<pre id="out">` element, then outputs the content to the console, with the line number as the prefix.
+It also doesn't start the polling automatically, but theres an example of how to start/stop it using some of the TailF getter/setter properties

 ```javascript
 var tail_advanced = new TailF({